RashidOrga/python-project-template/readme.md

 This template aims to help you start your Python projects quickly, maintain consistency, and follow best practices effortlessly.

-Versioning and Releases
+## Versioning and Releases
-To ensure stability and consistency across projects generated from this template, we use bumpversion for version management.
-Whenever a stable update or improvement is made to the template, we recommend using bumpversion to create a new version and tag it.
+To ensure stability and consistency across projects generated from this template, we use bump2version for version management.
+Whenever a stable update or improvement is made to the template, we recommend using bump2version to create a new version and tag it.

-Using bumpversion for Versioning
+### Using bump2version for Versioning
 We follow semantic versioning (MAJOR.MINOR.PATCH) to manage template versions:

 MAJOR version: Increments for incompatible API changes or major updates.